Traits are expressed through behavior.

-UNDERSTANDING HUMAN BEHAVIOR is a very complex matter, I have fifteen years working experience Profiling people from all walks of life, here in the USA and in 2004, 2005, in the Peoples Republic of China.
-The American public is both uninformed and misinformed about Handwriting Analysis.
-Forensic Profiling through written Communication is a highly accurate diagnostic tool.
+UNDERSTANDING HUMAN BEHAVIOR is a very complex matter, I have seventeen years working experience profiling people from all walks of life, here in the USA and in 2004, 2005, in the Peoples Republic of China.
+The American public is both uninformed and misinformed about handwriting analysis.
+Forensic profiling through written communication is a highly accurate diagnostic tool.
 It is structured around those writers who have a deep uncontrollable need to express domination/control over other human beings.
 This is accomplished in different ways but with the same goal, control.

 Sex and aggression is our two strongest drives.
 There are those among us who cannot control these drives and find extreme sexual and physical gratification by means of physical violence.